 David and I worked as a team to scale the stars to fit the space, and paint them onto the ceiling.

-For David and I, one of the blessings of our work, is that we are both never too far from the Blessed Sacrament.
+For David and I, one of the spiritual benefits of our work, is that we are both never too far from the Blessed Sacrament.
 We meet some of the most dedicated priests, religious and parishioners.
 (Peter we must thank, for the much appreciated cup of tea!)

 Working at the Birmingham Oratory supplied us with an extra blessing, that of being able to kneel at the altar rail to receive holy communion. " Every knee shall bow and tongue confess that Jesus is Lord!"
 We hope before too long we can visit the Oratory and share that same experience with our children.

-As we left the courtyard for the last time, the sun shone brightly on the water flowing from the central fountain.
+As we left the courtyard for the last time, the weather had brightened up.
+The sun shone brightly on the water flowing from the central fountain.

-See finished restoration on our Crucifixes Restored Page.
+The finished crucifix restoration can be seen on our Crucifixes Restored Page.